BrainardLab/MatlabJobSupport/README.md

 # MatlabJobSupport
 Scripts and Docker images to support Matlab jobs including batch, distributed, and test jobs.

 This is a work in progress.
-I'm starting with design notes.
-More to come.

 # Overview
 The goal of this project is to make it easier to pack up Matlab work as a "job", and to support job executions in several environments, like:
  - locally in a Docker container
- - remotely in a Docker container
- - remotely in a Kubernetes pod

-We can do this with a combination of Matlab scripts and Docker images.
-The scripts will help us declare jobs to be executed and resources needed.
-The scripts will also encapsulate the complicated syntax required to invoke Docker and Kubernetes.
-The Docker images will provide portable, isolated execution environments where jobs can run.

-# Scripts
-Here are some scripts that I think we'll want.
-I'll try to point out what they do, and conventions they establish for working together.

-## Matlab Job Declaration
-This will make jobs declarative.
-We need to be able to define each job in terms of arguments passed to this function.
-This will let us create a portable job data structure that includes everything we need to know.
-This is how we will defer execution until the job is scheduled to run somewhere.
-It is also the thing that we will transform into complicated syntax suitable for execution in a partiular environment.

-## Matlab Job Running
-Each job running script will start with a job data structure, transform it into syntax appropriate for a particular execution environment, and possibly try to invoke the syntax to make the job to run.

-I imagine we will have several of these, each aimed at a specific execution environment.
-For starters:
- - run in a Docker container on the local host
- - run in a Docker container on a remote host, via SSH (assumes host and credentials have been configured)
- - run in a Docker container on a temporary AWS instance, via AWS CLI and SSH (assumes AWS CLI has been configured)
- - run in a Kubernetes pod (assumes kubectl has been configured)

-Each of these will differ by various, devious, complicated syntax.
-But eventually each one needs to cause matlab to be run inside a Docker container based on the Matlab Support image.
-Therefore, the last step for each of these can be the same: invoke Matlab and pass a job declaration to a standard executor function.

-# Docker Images
-I think all jobs should run inside Docker containers.
-This will give us the chance to establish a portable, consistent execution environment.
-It will also give us the chance to choose conventions for things like how the file system should be arranged and where Matlab should look for job-specefic scripts and resource files.

-## Matlab Support
-This will be the base image for all MatlabJobSupport jobs.
-It will establish a minimal execution environment and most of the conventions for how to arrange files and invoke jobs.

-This image will be responsible for:
- - installing system dependencies required for Matlab execution
- - installing the ToolboxToolbox for managing Matlab toolbox dependencies
- - including MatlabJobSupport itself, as a toolbox that can be kept up to date
- - convention for "mounting in" the Matlab installation from the Docker host
- - convention for invoking the container with "host" netowrking, to satsfy the Matlab license
- - convention for "mounting in" a folder to receive the Matlab execution logs
- - convention for where toolboxes live in the container file system
- - convention for "mounting in" shared toolboxes from the host
- - convention for "mounting in" an additional working folder to share with the host and add to the Matlab path
- - including a startup.m to configure the ToolboxToolbox, shared toolboxes, and working folder
- - convention for how to invoke and pass args to the container, including:
-   - toolbox configuration command
-   - Matlab command for the job itself

-## Matlab Support, plus Docker
-This will extend the base image and add support for running Docker containers inside the job container.
-This will be useful for toolboxes like RenderToolbox4, which use Docker to distrubute native binaries that can be called from Matlab.

-This image will be responsible for:
- - installing Docker client
- - convention for invoking the container with "monted in" socket to talk to host Docker daemon

-## Matlab Support, plus Docker and native system libs
-This will extend the "plus Docker" image and add support for native system libraries used by RenderToolbox4, like Assimp and OpenEXR.

-This image will be an example of how to extend the "Matlab Support" base image or "plus Docker" image, to suit a particular application like RenderToolbox4.

-This image will be responsible for:
-  - installing Assimp system library
-  - installing OpenEXR system library
-  - setting the LD_PRELOAD environment variable to make sure that Matlab runs with up-to-date C/C++ libs

-# Out of Scope
-I hope that this project will help with wrangling dependencies and syntax required to run batch, distributed, and test jobs!
-But this project can't do it all.
-Configuring things like external machines and services will still be up to the user -- especially when they require billing and secret credentials.

-For example:
- - AWS account
- - AWS Command Line Interface `aws`
- - Kubernetes Cluster
- - Kubernetes command line client `kubectl`
- - etc.
+ - remotely in a Docker container, via SSH
+ - remotely in a Docker container, on a short-lived AWS EC2 instance
+ - Others?
+Kubernetes?
+AWS ECS?
+Docker Swarm?

+We can do this with a combination of Matlab functions and Docker images.
+The functions will help us declare jobs to be executed and resources needed.
+They will also generate the complicated syntax required to invoke Docker, SSH, and AWS.

+The Docker images will provide portable, isolated execution environments where jobs can run, and conventions for organzing files configuring Matlab toolboxes.

+# Jobs
+We have some Matlab functions for working with [jobs](matlab/jobs) in Matlab.
+These help do things like:
+ - Declare a job of work as a Matlab struct.
+ - Save/load jobs to/from JSON.
+ - Execute the job in Matlab and exit with a status code that indicates job success.

+# Environments
+We have some separate Matlab functions for getting jobs to be executed in various [environments](matlab/environments), like locally, via SSH, or on a short-lived AWS EC2 instance.

+Each of these functions takes in a job and writes out a shell script that includes an embedded job definition plus commands for launching Matlab to execute the job.
+Since the scripts embed their job definitions, they are portable and complete.

+# Examples
+We have several [examples](matlab/examples) of working with jobs and execution environments.
+Some of these demonstrate a simple calculation which can be carried out locally, via SSH, or on a short-lived AWS EC2 instance.

+Others demonstrate how to generate jobs and job scripts that can be used to run tests on Matlab toolboxes, locally, or on a Jenkins server.

+# Docker
+In order to execute jobs, we need to know things like where Matlab is installed, how to obtain Matlab toolbox dependencies, and where to find for input and output files.
+We use Docker images to establish conventions for these things, and write job execution scripts against the Docker images.
+So far we have three:
+ - [mjs-base](docker/mjs-base) -- this image establishes lots of conventions, like how to mount Matlab into a running container and where to look find input and output files.
+It includes the ToolboxToolbox to manage Matlab toolbox dependencies.
+ - [mjs-docker](docker/mjs-docker) -- this extends the mjs-base image to include the Docker client, which can be connected to the Docker daemon running on the Docker host.
+This allows jobs that rely on Docker to keep using Docker, even though they are themselves running insice a container.
+ - [mjs-rtb](docker/mjs-rtb) - this extends the mjs-docker image with native system dependencies required the RenderToolbox4.
+This image is purpose-built for RenderToolbox4 and less general than mjs-base or mjs-docker.
+It may be a useful example of how to extend the general-purpose images for jobs that have special requirements.